hkjn/decenter.world/bitcoin.md

 public and private keys.
 In Bitcoin, the addresses used to receive transactions are derived from public keys, while the private keys stay secret and never should be revealed to anyone.
-The private keys can be used to <strong>sign transactions</strong>, which allows the bitcoin to the transferred control of a new address.
+The private keys can be used to *sign transactions*, which allows the bitcoin to be transferred to a new address.
 These signatures can be validated by anyone that has the corresponding public key, so each node can check that the holder of the private key was the one that originated the transaction.

 ## Transactions